 Comfrey Botanical Profile

-The comfrey plant is known in Latin as Symphytum officinale and displays a “hairy” exterior.
+The common comfrey plant is known in Latin as Symphytum officinale and displays a “hairy” exterior.
 It grows as a root stick with branches coming from the stalk and only gets to about 2–3 feet tall.
 Some varieties produce yellow or purplish flowers alongside the broad, fuzzy leaves.
+The most commonly grown species is Russian comfrey (Symphytum x uplandicum).

-It can grow in almost any climate or soil and prefers the shade.
+Comfrey plants can grow in almost any climate or soil and prefer the shade.
 Medicinally, most folk remedies suggest using the leaves, although the roots also carry significant benefits when used as well.

 In large quantities, mucilage (a gelatin plant-derived compound) is the main component of comfrey.
 (17)